Yahaya-Salisu/real_world_asset/2025-06-Chainlink/Report.md

 _Source:_ https://github.com/code-423n4/2025-06-chainlink/blob/main/src%2FBUILDClaim.sol#L84-L102

 #### Summary:
-The `deposit()` in `BUILDClaim.sol` updates balance before external call, this could lead to a situation where a user can deposit amount more than allowance they approved.
+The `deposit()` in `BUILDClaim.sol` updates balance before external call, this could lead to a situation where a projectAdmin can deposit amount more than allowance they approved.

 #### Description:
-User is always required to approve allowance when performing deposit in `BUILClaim.sol` but the deposit always updates balance before external call, meaning that if a user approved 100 tokens, and call deposit of 10,000 tokens, the deposit function will update the balance first before attempting to call `transferFrom()`, after transferFrom() is called the entire deposit will revert with revert reason of 'Insufficient allowance' but the deposit balance was updated already.
+ProjectAdmin is always required to approve allowance when performing deposit in `BUILClaim.sol` but the deposit always updates balance before external call, meaning that if the projectAdmin approved 100 tokens, and call deposit of 10,000 tokens, the deposit function will update the balance first before attempting to call `transferFrom()`, after transferFrom() is called the entire deposit will revert due to  'Insufficient allowance' but the balance was updated already.

 ```solidity
 // BULDClaim.sol